Rishabh-kapoor/Flappy-Birds/README.md

 # Flappy-Birds
 Using libGDX to create a 2-D Game in android.
-Flappy bird was a 2-D mobile game developed by<a href='https://www.crazygames.com/'> Crazy games</a>
+</br>Flappy bird was a 2-D mobile game developed by <a href='https://www.crazygames.com/'>Crazy games</a>.
-I just tried to mimic the game and learn libGDX through this.
+</br>I just tried to mimic the game and learn libGDX through this.

 Below are some screens of the game.
 </br>